 Yes, there are some top-notch stock market courses out there, but it does not hurt to go through a few technical analysis books as well.

-In this article, we list out the 10 best technical analysis books that will surely prove fruitful for investors who are intent on learning about technical analysis which they can further employ to surpass the potential of their investments.
+In this article, we list out the 10 best technical analysis books that will surely prove fruitful for investors who are intent to learn technical analysis which they can further employ to surpass the potential of their investments.

 Majorly Part 1 discusses all the topics that constitute the process of Technical Analysis such as Charts, Support & Resistance, Trends, Moving Averages, Oscillators, Market Indicators, etc.